mullvad/mullvadvpn-app/android/README.md

 # Mullvad VPN Android app

-This directory contains the files specific to the Android app.
+This directory contains the Android project as well as related files and information.
+Apart from the content of this directory, the Android project also relies on [wireguard-go](../wireguard/) and the [mullvad-daemon](../mullvad-daemon/) which are both bundled as shared libraries into the assembled APK.

 ## Building the app